devstream-io/devstream/docs/core-concepts/variables.md

 # Variables File

-To not repeat yourself (DRY,) we can define some variables in a var file and use the vars in the config file.
+Do not repeat yourself (DRY) we can define some variables in a var file and use the vars in the config file.

 You can specify the path/to/your/variablesFile.yaml in the main config.
 See the [config](./config.md) section for more details.